Kremlin blames 'nihilism' as Moscow sees record COVID-19 infections | Health

 Kremlin blames 'nihilism' as Moscow sees record COVID-19 infections

-The Kremlin on Friday blamed a surge in COVID-19 cases on reluctance to get vaccinated due to "nihilism" after a record 9,000 new infections in the capital city fanned fears of a third wave.
-Russia, the world's largest country, reported 17,262 new coronavirus infections nationwide.
+The Kremlin on Friday blamed a surge in COVID-19 cases on "nihilism" and reluctance to have vaccinations after a record 9,056 new infections in Moscow, mostly with the new Delta variant, fanned fears of a third wave.
+Moscow Mayor Sergei Sobyanin extended restrictions he had imposed this month, which include a ban on public events with more than 1,000 people, an 11 p.m. closing time for cafes and restaurants, and the closure of fan zones set up for the European soccer championship.

 - Country: